 Figure 18.
-Options for Monte Carlo simulations, the precision of numbers shown in the assessment and for coloured confidence bars.
+Options for Monte Carlo simulations, the precision of numbers shown in the assessment, for coloured confidence bars and for automatic re-calculation of the assessment.

 The number of iterations for Monte Carlo simulations influences the accuracy of the uncertainty estimation of the resulting assessment.
 As a default, 1000 simulated assessments will be performed in order to derive the uncertainty of the overall result.
 If your computer is slow to compute these simulations, the number of iterations can be set to a lower value.
 However, the lower this value, the higher is the imprecision of the uncertainty assessment and a bias may be introduced.